-There are millions of people globally who have had a dental crown to replace a missing tooth or strengthen a weakened tooth.
+There are millions of people across the United States and globally who have had a dental crown to replace a missing tooth or strengthen a weakened tooth.
 A dental crown is a dental material that is applied over the crown of the tooth to provide it with protection and support.

 Types of Dental Crown Materials

 There are four different types of materials used for dental crowns: